DanielEgan/ContainerTraining/README.md

 ##Running your asp.net core WebAPI in Docker

 The first thing we want to do is to make some modifications to our project to prepare it for containerization.
 In our ***program.cs*** file, we need to add the ***.UserUrls()*** to our ***CreateWebHostBuilder*** method.
 By default, the app will listen to the localhost, ignoring any incoming requests from outside the container.
 By adding "http://0.0.0.0:5000" or "http://*:5000" it will allow it to listen outside the container.
 There are many ways you can do this.
 This by far is the easiest.
+(We will also *EXPOSE* it in the Dockerfile too to allow it to be accessed in the cloud)

 <pre><code>
         public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>